ibm-watson-data-lab/location-tracker-client-swift/README.md

 ## How it works

+The Location Tracker app tracks user locations and stores those locations in Cloudant.

 The Location Tracker app supports offline-first, Cloudant Sync, and is implemented on a database-per-user architecture.
 When a user registers, a specific database is created for that user and is used to track only that user's locations.
 In addition, the server configures continuous replication for each user-specific database into a consolidated database where all locations can be queried.
 See the architecture diagram below for more information:

 ![Architecture of Location Tracker](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/05/locationTracker2ArchDiagram1.png)